-(B) The person responsible for construction, reconstruction or destruction of any well shall notify the Health Officer at least 48 hours prior to commencement of work.
+(B) The person responsible for construction, reconstruction, or destruction of any well shall notify the Health Officer at least 48 hours prior to commencement of work.
 All work shall be subject to inspection by the Health Officer to ensure compliance with all the requirements of this chapter.

 (C) The Health Officer shall make inspection of the well seal and completed work to determine compliance with the well standards.
 After work has been completed, the person performing the work shall file with the Health Officer a notice of completed work or a copy of the California Department of Water Resources well report.
-The Health Officer shall make final inspection of the completed work to determine compliance with the well standards.